Talk to us today about how we can help design a Business Risk Scenario Model for your organisation.

-When developed the Business Risk Scenario Model (BRSM) results in a one-page summary of:
+Business Risk Scenario Model (BRSM) results include a one-page summary of:

-- The key things we think could go pear-shaped
+- The key things we think could go amiss

-- What we will measure to see if they are going pear-shaped
+- What we will measure to see if they are going wrong

-- Our current assessment of how pear-shaped they actually are
+- Our current assessment of how wrong they are

 - Which things we care about most and are any of those worse than we can cope with